 Despite death and retirement among the ranks of the original cadre of Commission consultants, its work continued through the 1960s.
 In 1960 complete revisions and reprints of the textbooks and curriculum guide were issued.
 Also, the Commission published a high-school curriculum guide as experimental try-outs which were conducted in four dioceses.
 More than 2,000 schools received Mightier than the Sword, the Commission's feature story service aimed at high-school newspapers.
 Ultimately, the elementary level materials of the Commission were the most highly regarded.
 The Commission continued to exist until 1969, when it became a curriculum materials development center of the School of Education of Catholic University.

-The collection of the Commission on American Citizenship includes their editorial files, primarily correspondence, as well as various publications such as The Young Catholic Messenger and the Faith and Freedom readers.
+The collection of the Commission on American Citizenship includes their editorial files, primarily correspondence, as well as various publications such as the Faith and Freedom readers.
 There are also selected photocopies of documents from the records of the Rector (title changed to President in 1968) of The Catholic University of America (CUA).
 Said material was added to help make up for a dearth of editorial files from the Commission itself.

 Series 1, 1938-1970, is divided into two subseries.
 The first has the select photocopies made of files from Box 79 of the CUA Office of the Rector/President.
 The original folder titles are "Curriculum and Publication," "Civic Education/Citizenship Program," "Reports of Civics Clubs and Other Activities," "Financial issues and Graded Textbooks," and "Graded Textbooks-Faith and Freedom Series, Guiding Growth in Christian Social Living, etc." The second subseries consists of surviving editorial files, (the others apparently purged by W. Wingate Snell, Assistant to the Commission's Director), donated by Mr. Snell to the CUA Archives after the Commission's demise in 1970.
 They contain correspondence from 1955 through 1970 including the reports of the activities at the Commission, awards for Civics Clubs, and communication with the publishers.

 Series 2, 1940-1970, consists of copies of many publications, such as textbooks and periodicals, associated in various degrees with the Commission.
 These include curriculum called "Guiding Growth in Christian Social Living," published by CUA Press, and a set of readers called "The Faith and Freedom" series with volumes such as "This is Our Home," "This is Our Town," "These are Our People," "These are Our Freedoms.", published by Ginn and Company.
 Both had the aim of implanting Christian principles in the minds of Catholic school students as guides to daily living.
 Additionally, the Commission sponsored the creation of Catholic Civics Clubs in Catholic Schools, and were thus involved in contributing to and supporting publications like the "Young Catholic Messenger" and the "Treasure Chest of Fun and Fact," both published by George Pflaum of Dayton, Ohio.
-In 2004, the Treasure Chest material was removed from the Commission and set up as a separate collection at the CUA Archives with a digital version created on-line at http://www.aladin.wrlc.org/gsdl/collect/treasure/treasure.shtml
+In 2004, the Treasure Chest material was removed from the Commission and set up as a separate collection at the CUA Archives with a digital version created on-line at http://www.aladin.wrlc.org/gsdl/collect/treasure/treasure.shtml.
+In 2014, the Young Catholic Messenger volumes were likewise separated and added to newly aquired, earlier volumes that predated the commission's involvement.

 The Records of the Commission of the American Citizenship of the Catholic University of America consists of 2 Series: